 We like Dr. Chrystle Cu's Gum Guide Illustration of the stages of gum disease.
 We also love their coconut and strawberry flavored floss.

-Laser therapy has yielded many positive outcomes for our dental patients.
+Laser therapy has yielded many positive outcomes for our dental patients with periodontal disease.

-After therapy, Jyssica schedules a 6-8 week follow up appointment.
+After laser therapy, Jyssica schedules a 6-8 week follow up visit.
 At this appointment, she can determine if we reached your goal.
 90% of our patient’s outcomes are successful in treating their gum disease.
-If these results don’t meet your goals we can determine alternate solutions.
+If these results don’t meet your goals, we can determine alternate solutions.
 During this appointment, we also forecast a balance point.

 Periodontal disease is relatable to fitness.
 You cannot expect instant results with just one workout at the gym and one day of eating well.